-When we first saw the Highlander Trekker Superlite at the Outdoor Trade Show in 2014, we were amazed at the tiny pack size.
+The Highlander Trekker has been the go to ultracompact sleeping bag at GY since 2015.
 At first glance you’d be forgiven for thinking this was a down filled sleeping bag, but the filling used in this compact synthetic sleeping bag is a 50gsm hollowfibre, which compresses extremely well, giving a compressed pack size of 18 x 12cm.
-The tiny pack size isn’t the only thing to rave about though, as the weight of this 1-2 season sleeping bag is a lightweight 480g.
+The tiny pack size isn’t the only thing to rave about though, as the weight of this 1-2 season sleeping bag is a lightweight 580g.
 The central opening zip is a nice touch, offering quick and easy opening and closure of the sleeping bag and it also includes the handy internal security pocket for valuables.
 The 1-2 season also makes it suitable for many of the popular gap year destinations, such as South East Asia and countries with hot climates.

 If you opt for a down filled sleeping bag, you can still get the small pack size of some of the lower season synthetic bags and with a similar weight, too!
-The Vango Venom 400 is our top pick for travelling to cooler climates, with a 95/05 duck down filling and season rating.
-It packs down to 30 x 15cm and weighs a lightweight 950g, which is far less than a synthetic filled sleeping bag with the same rating.
+The Vango Cobra 400 is our top pick for travelling to cooler climates, with a 90/10 duck down filling and season rating.
+It packs down to 25 x 15cm and weighs a lightweight 920g, which is far less than a synthetic filled sleeping bag with the same rating.
 It’s also a great sleeping bag for travellers who are taking part in treks, where a 3 season sleeping bag is usually recommended.

 Best for: Colder climates & adventure travel

-Best for: Warm climates & travellers on a budget
+Best for: Warm climates & long haul flights

 Check out our comparison table below to see how each of our top 5 sleeping bags for travelling compare!